Dr. Sharon A. Kerrick

 502.272.8247 • email@example.com

-Dr. Ryan is a Professor of Management and Chair of the Department of Business Administration.
+Dr. Ryan is a Professor of Management.
 Previously, he founded and operated Prometheus Press, Inc. Among other activities, Prometheus Press Inc. published and edited Space Business Notes, one of the internet’s first space business journals.
 Dr. Ryan has consulted on issues ranging from technology and innovation to strategy and public policy.
 He is the author or editor of several books and more than 50 scholarly articles and presentations and a key proponent of outer space as a place for innovative business operations.
 Dr. Ryan earned his Ph.D. and Master’s Degrees from the University of Texas at Dallas and a Bachelor’s Degree from the University of Dallas.
 He is also a fellow of the British Interplanetary Society, a senior member of the American Astronautical Society, and a past Director of Placement for the Academy of Management.

 Dr. Patricia Miller Selvy